 Gonzalo Garcia-Pelayo: The Roulette Master

 This former record producer heard that roulette wheels with inaccurate measurements and construction could result in increased chances of dropping on certain numbers more often than others.
 Knowing that not all roulette wheels are created equal, Garcia-Pelayo devised a method to guarantee an almost endless source of money.
 He spent hours in casinos, just to watch spins.
 He recorded his results and then, with help from his five children, analyzed the results.
-Once he was certain about the wheel bias, he would go back to the casino and bet on the roulette’s ‘hot numbers,’ making a handsome profit every time.
+Once he was certain about the wheel bias, he would go back to the casino and bet on the roulette’s ‘hot numbers.
+In turn making a handsome profit every time.

 When guards became suspicious, he would go to a different casino and do the same.
 He became so well-known in Spain that he was banned from most casinos.
 He later tried his luck in Las Vegas and when everyone who he was, he retired with an estimated $1.5 million in the bank.